iegorch86/precision-bluefin/README.md

 A scheduled check runs daily at 12:15 UTC.
 It skips rebuilding when the corresponding `upstream-<release>` marker already exists.

-Pushes to `main`, pull requests, and manually dispatched runs use the current stable Bazzite digest.
+Pushes to `main`, pull requests, and manually dispatched runs use the current stable Bluefin digest.
 Markdown-only changes are excluded from automatic image builds.

 ## Signature verification